“Photography is a way of feeling, of touching, of loving.

 — Edward Steichen

-I truly believe that portrait photography is about to show someone soul, the true person and not only what they look like.
+I truly believe that portrait photography is about showing someone’s soul, the true person and not only about their looks.
 Obviously, not every portrait is the same.

-In my photography carrier, I was taking hundreds of different portraits, some of them were for commercial use, to show the person at work or to be used for official documents, some for private purpose as ”That's my time and I want to keep it forever”, some were to remember someone else as family portraits with older generation relatives and even some for promoting someone on dating websites.
+In my photography career, I had taken hundreds of portraits, some of them were for commercial use, to show the person at work or to be used for official documents, some for private purpose as ”That's my time and I want to keep it forever”, some were taken from a tree when the guy surprised his girlfriend with an engagement ring, some were to remember someone else as family portraits with older generation relatives and even some for promoting someone on dating websites.

-I think I can capture you the way you want to be captured either it's casual, smart or a family portrait, you name it and let's have a chat about it.
+I believe I can capture you the way you want to be captured either in a casual or a smart setting, or as a couple portrait, you name it.
+Please get in touch to talk it through.

 — Andy Warhol